albertmeronyo/nesymas23/docs/program.md

 # Programme

-The workshop will take place on Tuesday, May 30 2023 in the afternoon session of the AAMAS conferenc, from 2pm to 6.30pm.
-See https://aamas2023.soton.ac.uk/program/detailed-program/
+The workshop will take place on Tuesday, May 30 2023 in the afternoon session of the [AAMAS conference](https://aamas2023.soton.ac.uk/program/detailed-program/), from 2pm to 6.30pm.
+See

 Accepted papers: